-Meta descriptions elements have many uses and can be constructed in several ways.
-A good meta description entices the user to click, both by the fact that it contains enticing, well readable text and by the fact that it contains the sought for keywords, as that get’s bolded in the search results.
+Meta description elements have many uses and can be constructed in several ways.
+First and foremost, a good meta description entices the user to click.
+It does that both by the fact that it contains enticing, well readable text and by the fact that it contains the sought for keywords, as that gets bolded in the search results.

-The reason I hate this “auto generation” idea so much, especially for content sites, is that it makes people think that SEO is something you can do on auto-pilot.
+The reason we dislike this “auto-generation” idea so much, especially for content sites, is that it makes people think that SEO is something you can do on auto-pilot.
 You simply can not.
-While a good SEO plugin can help you take care of the technical boundaries that might exist, creating link worthy content is the process that will help you get rankings, all the time.
-Auto generating a meta description has never served any purpose to anyone just yet.
+For sure, a good SEO plugin can help you take care of the technical boundaries that might exist.
+But creating link worthy content is the process that will help you get rankings, all the time.
+Auto-generating a meta description has never served any purpose to anyone just yet.

-In my WordPress SEO plugin the meta description gets a lot of emphasis.
+In our Yoast SEO plugin, the meta description gets a lot of emphasis.
 It gets that emphasis for a reason: it changes things.
 A good meta description, combined with a good title and a good post URL make for a result that people will want to click on.

 This is of course entirely different when you’re talking about an e-commerce system.
-You can use many variables from your products there to create good, readable meta descriptions that offer information the searcher and sharer would be looking for.
+In that case, you can use many variables from your products to create good, readable meta descriptions that offer information the searcher and sharer would be looking for.

-Lastly; if you worry so much about meta descriptions, please do worry about what the rest of your snippet will look like too.
-The URL for this post is:
+If you worry so much about meta descriptions, please do worry about what the rest of your snippet will look like too.
+The URL for this post is